SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Introduction

 In single-FTS-based space mission set-ups, the spectral resolution and noise levels are nearly uniform across all frequency channels~\cite{Pixie}.
 In order to substantially improve the overall sensitivity, the mission duration, detector count, or \'{e}tendue (the product of detector area and solid angle) must be increased, any of which would raise the mission's cost significantly.
 The total foreground contribution, however, varies significantly across frequencies, with the highest contamination at high and low frequencies where dust and synchrotron emission dominate, respectively.
 This situation motivates alternative instrument concepts, with the flexibility needed to optimize the instrumental noise as a function of frequency in order to optimally mitigate foregrounds while maximizing spectral distortion sensitivity.

-In this work we present an instrument concept for a satellite mission, the Spectral Photometry Experiment for Cosmic ThErmal disoRtions (\emph{SPECTER}).
-This instrument is similar to the \emph{LiteBIRD}\cite{LiteBird2023} and \emph{PICO}\cite{PICO2019} mission concepts, but with the introduction of a robust absolute calibration system.
-The advantage of this approach, compared to an FTS, is that the precise bands and the sensitivity within each band can be determined independently.
+In this work we present an instrument concept for a satellite mission, the Spectral Photometry Experiment for Cosmic ThErmal distoRtions (\emph{SPECTER}).
+This instrument is similar to the \emph{LiteBIRD} \cite{LiteBird2023} and \emph{PICO} \cite{PICO2019} mission concepts, but with the introduction of a robust absolute calibration system.\footnote{Previously, Refs.~\cite{Mukherjee2018, Mukherjee2019} studied the possibility of measuring spectral distortions with an imager mission together with an absolute calibrator and an interfrequency calibrator.} The advantage of this approach, compared to an FTS, is that the precise bands and the sensitivity within each band can be determined independently.
 We can tailor the exact instrument configuration to a science target, which in this case is the $\mu$-distortion, and the sensitivity of each band in this type of design is set only by its own photon loading.
-In this paper, we use a Fisher forecast to find a (near-)optimal instrument configuration for \emph{SPECTER} to observe the $\mu$-distortion, while marginalizing over astrophysical foregrounds and keeping the overall cost (i.e., size) of the instrument relatively small.
+In this paper, we use a Fisher forecast to find a (near-)optimal instrument configuration for \emph{SPECTER} to observe the $\mu$-distortion, while marginalizing over astrophysical foregrounds and keeping the number of detectors of the instrument relatively low.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:CMBSD} we review CMB spectral distortions and the models that we use in the forecasts.
 We describe the detector sensitivity estimates in Sec.~\ref{sec:bolocalc}, instrument configuration optimization in Sec.~\ref{sec:configuration_optimization}, absolute calibration requirements in Sec.~\ref{sec:calibration}, and the impact of the fiducial sky model assumptions in Sec.~\ref{sec:sky_modeling_choices}.
 We discuss the final instrument design in Sec.~\ref{sec:SPECTER} and conclude in Sec.~\ref{sec:conclusion}.